Skip to yearly menu bar Skip to main content

 Abstract:

-While alignment algorithms are now commonly used to tune pre-trained language models towards a user's preferences, we lack explanations for the underlying mechanisms in which models become ``aligned'', thus making it difficult to explain phenomena like jailbreaks.
+While alignment algorithms are commonly used to tune pre-trained language models towards user preferences, we lack explanations for the underlying mechanisms in which models become ``aligned'', thus making it difficult to explain phenomena like jailbreaks.
 In this work we study a popular algorithm, direct preference optimization (DPO), and the mechanisms by which it reduces toxicity.
-Namely, we first study how toxicity is represented and elicited in a pre-trained language model, GPT2-medium.
+Namely, we first study how toxicity is represented and elicited in pre-trained language models (GPT2-medium, Llama2-7b).
 We then apply DPO with a carefully crafted pairwise dataset to reduce toxicity.
-We examine how the resulting model averts toxic outputs, and find that capabilities learned from pre-training are not removed, but rather bypassed.
-We use this insight to demonstrate a simple method to un-align the model, reverting it back to its toxic behavior.
+We examine how the resulting models avert toxic outputs, and find that capabilities learned from pre-training are not removed, but rather bypassed.
+We use this insight to demonstrate a simple method to un-align the models, reverting them back to their toxic behavior.

 Live content is unavailable.
 Log in and register to view live content